boringcrypto/BoringFinance/README.md

 # SushiSwapJs
 Use SushiSwap from js with ease.

-SushiSwapJs is a simple javascript library that uses a few helper smatr contracts to make working with SushiSwap easier and much much faster.
+SushiSwapJs is a simple javascript library that uses a few helper smart contracts to make working with SushiSwap easier and much much faster.

 - Get all info of all pools (including user data) in a single js call (2 web3 calls behind the scenes)
 - Regularly requery to create a live dashboard (one single web3 call to update behind the scenes)